jundalisay/superb/content/en/research/socrates/the-economist/chapter-01.md

-+++
+---
-title= "What is Wealth?"
+title: "What is Wealth?"
-heading= "Chapter 1"
+heading: "Chapter 1 of The Economist Simplified"
-date= 2015-09-30
+date: 2015-09-30
-image= "/covers/economist.jpg"
+image: "/covers/economist.jpg"
-description= "Wealth is anything that provides utilitiy and benefit for living" linkf= "/research/socrates/the-economist" linkftext= "The Economist" linkb= "/research/socrates/the-economist/chapter-03" linkbtext= "Chapter 3" icon= "/icons/soc.png"
+description: "Wealth is anything that provides utilitiy and benefit for living"
-+++
+linkb: /research/socrates/the-economist/
+linkbtext: "Index"
+linkf: /research/socrates/the-economist/chapter-03
+linkftext: "Chapter 3"
+icon: "/icons/soc.png"
+---

 ## Wealth is anything that is Useful and Beneficial